Etanercept (rch) Powder and Solvent for Solution for Injection; Etanercept (rch) Solution

 Your condition may flare up if you reduce the dose or stop using Enbrel.

-allergic reactions, itching, and fever.
+allergic reactions, itching, rash and fever.
 Please see below for more detail.

 Ask your doctor or pharmacist to answer any questions you may have.